nialov/fractopo-help/README.rst

 Use the full documentation to find out more about the different analysis methods and e.g. validation error explanations.
-The guidance below is meant to be a detailed workflow on setting up ``fractopo`` specifically on ``notebooks.csc.fi`` and running a basic set of validation and analysis i.e. getting started with ``fractopo`` without prior Python or command-line experience.
+The guidance below is meant to be a detailed workflow on setting up ``fractopo`` specifically on https://noppe.csc.fi/ and running a basic set of validation and analysis i.e. getting started with ``fractopo`` without prior Python or command-line experience.

 Setup
 -----

-1. Go to notebooks.csc.fi and log in with your credentials of choice.
+1. Go to https://noppe.csc.fi/ and log in with your credentials of choice.
    E.g.

    -  *Haka Login* -> *University of Turku* -> *Select*